google/digitalbuildings/tools/validators/instance_validator/README.md

 Navigate to `digitalbuildings/tools/validators/instance_validator` and run `python instance_validator.py` with the following parameters:

 1. `--input` or `-i`: The absolute filepath of a building configuration file(.yaml).
-To validate multiple input files at the same time, you can provide the `-i` parameter multiple times.
+To validate multiple input files at the same time, you can provide the `-input` parameter multiple times.

 2. `--modified-types-filepath` or `-m` **[Optional]**: Validate entity types in the building configuration file against a modified ontology that is not in the main repository.
 Default is the [Digital Buildings Ontology](https://github.com/google/digitalbuildings/tree/master/ontology/yaml).
     * When using a modified ontology, ensure you follow the folder-naming convention: `digitalbuildings/ontology/yaml`.
 This will allow the instance validator to rely on the new types in the ontology.